 9. Trauma Or Injury To The Gum

-The inside of the mouth is a sensitive area so an injury to any part of the mouth can lead to bump formation.
-This injury can be caused by irritation from dentures, faulty or sharp end of fillings, cuts, and damage to the mouth from smoking and tobacco use.
+The inside of the mouth is a sensitive area, so an injury to any part of the mouth can lead to bump formation.
+This injury can be caused by irritation from dentures, faulty or sharp end of fillings, cuts, and damage to the mouth from tobacco use.

 10. Cold Sores

 Cold sores are a viral infection caused by herpes simplex virus.
-In younger children between the ages 0 to 6yrs, the bumps usually appear on the gums, tongue, and lips.
+In younger children between under 6 years, the bumps usually appear on the gums, tongue, and lips.

 A tingling sensation is felt before the blister appears.
 The blister ruptures which is very painful and causes a loss of appetite, drooling of saliva and difficulty in eating.